amontalenti/rapid-web-slides/index.rst

 Same engineers exhibit a real fear when confronted with:

 * creating hand-drawn or digital wireframes
-* prototyping entire UIs that are backend-free but clickable
+* prototyping entire clickable user interfaces
-* testing out a user interface concept in isolation
+* experimenting with a user interface concept in isolation
 * testing variations of a user interface on a live population

 I'm not really concerned with why this split exists, but I definitely observe